John Lawless Interview

 We conclude the show by talking briefly of his time with the Telford Tigers and of his reunion when the Cardiff Devils celebrated their 25th anniversary back in September 2011.

-I also give a shout out to “Giby” for his iTunes 5 star rating and also to Telford Tigers owner Wayne Scholes and apologise for forgetting his last name when discussing the new Tigers ownership with John Lawless.
+I give a shout out to “Giby” for his iTunes 5 star rating and also to Telford Tigers owner Wayne Scholes and apologise for forgetting his last name when discussing the new Tigers ownership with John Lawless.

 The sponsor of this episode is once again CrazyKennys Hockey Shop Right Service, Right Prices, every time.